← Back to Blog·Mar 16, 2026·10 min read

 Session Replays: Built-In vs. Third-Party

-PostHog records user sessions as DOM snapshots, allowing you to watch exactly what users saw and did on your site or app.
-Recordings are linked directly to analytics events, so you can jump from a funnel drop-off to a replay of what happened.
-You get 5,000 recordings per month free, with additional recordings priced at $0.005 each.
+Records user sessions as DOM snapshots, letting you watch exactly what users saw and did.
+Recordings link directly to analytics events — jump from a funnel drop-off to a replay of what happened.

 Feature Flags and A/B Testing